nilibigdeli/nilibigdeli.github.io/portfolio.md

 			</div>
 			<div class="8u 12u$(small)">
 				<h4><a href="https://inverseschool.com/">Inverse Digital School</a></h4>
-				<p>As a school of art and design, I helped with Inverse precense in multiple social media platforms, including, Instagram and YouTube.
-Our objective was boosting engagement and enhance brand visibility, hence, we implemented effective micro-influencer marketing campagins to increase the website visits.</p>
+				<p>In my role as a social media specialist, I contributed to Inverse School's presence on various platforms like Instagram and YouTube.
+Our goal was to increase engagement and improve brand visibility.
+To achieve this, we launched successful micro-influencer marketing campaigns aimed at driving more traffic to the website.</p>
 				<div class="row">
 					<div class="2u 12u$(small)">
 						<h5>Contributions:</h5>